polyteknikkojenorkesteri/podger-depreciations/README.md

 }
 ```

+## Handling Money

+This project features a `Money` class to tackle several challanges related to handling money in code.
+First, it avoids using floats because of rounding errors.
+Second, it checks that currencies are never mixed.
+Third, it uses an allocation algorithm to ensure that no cents are lost in depreciations and currency conversions, as the total balance of the assets must always equal to the original balance of the account.

+This class is based on Martin Fowler's [Money Pattern](https://martinfowler.com/eaaCatalog/money.html), see Fowler, M. (2003) Patterns of Enterprise Application Architecture, pp. 488–495.
+The borrowed allocation algorithm was improved to take rounding rules into account and to distribute remainders more evenly, where Fowler's version would build up leftovers always on the oldest assets.
+This makes a difference when we calculate the accumulated allocations over several decades.

+Our `Money` class is similar to [ts-money](https://github.com/macor161/ts-money) but with a more convenient API for our purposes.
+The implementation is based on [decimal.js](https://github.com/MikeMcl/decimal.js).

 ## API Gateway

-The function is deployed to Google Cloud and should be called via Endpoints, URL https://podger-dev-openapi-6fv77ngoqa-uc.a.run.app/v1/assets/depreciations (requires an API key, get one from Cloud Console)
+The function is deployed to Google Cloud and should be called via [Cloud Endpoints](https://cloud.google.com/endpoints/).
+The URL of the endpoint is `https://podger-dev-openapi-6fv77ngoqa-uc.a.run.app/v1/assets/depreciations`, and it requires an API key passed in `key` parameter.
+Get a key from Cloud Console.

-OpenAPI documentation for the endpoint is located here: https://bitbucket.org/polyteknikkojenorkesteri/podger-openapi
+OpenAPI specification for all Podger API endpoints is located here: https://bitbucket.org/polyteknikkojenorkesteri/podger-openapi

 ## Development

+Cloud Functions uses a Node.js 10 runtime, but in a local environment, it should work on newer versions of Node.js as well.

 ### Unit Tests

-Execute tests by running `npm test`.
+All the functionality is pretty much covered with unit tests written with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
+Execute the tests by running `npm test`.

 ### Running Locally

-The function can be run locally with the Functions Framework.
+The function can be run locally with the [Functions Framework for Node.js](https://github.com/GoogleCloudPlatform/functions-framework-nodejs).

 ```
 npm install